 Our Scottish Road Trip

-We started our Scottish Road Trip from Edinburgh.
+We started our Scottish Road Trip from Edinburgh in the United Kingdom.
 I had been to Scotland in the early 1980’s and admired it’s rugged beauty and thought it would be perfect time for Alan to retrace Scottish roots, his Grandparents coming from Scotland.

 Arriving in Edinburgh came as quite a shock with the average temperature in the morning being around 6 Celsius when the average at home was around 20 Celsius, for us it was freezing, but we came prepared with coats that kept us warm and dry.
 I came to love the chill against my face, it made me feel alive.